kunhwiko/concepts/systems/networks-part-1.md

 ```
 Routers
   a) Routers connect L2 networks to form L3 networks and are assigned an IP address from each L2 network it is connected to.
-     This allows the router to serve as a network 'gateway', or a means for traffic to travel outside an L2 network.
+     This allows routers to facilitate communication between networks and serve as a 'gateway', or a means for traffic to travel outside an L2 network.
-  b) Routers typically have multiple NICs and MAC addresses to help facilitate communication between networks.
+  b) Routers are knowledgable of the L2 networks connected to itself through a 'routing table'.
-  c) Routers help form the IP address hierarchy in networks and subnets.
+  c) Routers typically have multiple NICs and MAC addresses as each network interface (e.g. ports) requires a MAC address.
-  d) Routers are knowledgable of the L2 networks connected to itself through a 'routing table'.
+  d) Routers help form the IP address hierarchy in networks and subnets.
   e) Routers provide a control point for network traffic where security, filtering, redirecting can be enforced.

 Routing Table